DoodleDeBug/BrightNetworkTechInternship-GoogleWorkSample/README.md

 Within the 2 days working time we had (out of the 3 day experience) I managed to complete part 1 and 3, aswell as some of part 2 and 4.
 I then came back to it later and attempted the rest.

 ## Requirements:
-Python 3.7 or higher
+- Python 3.7 or higher
-Pytest (to install: pip install pytest)
+- Pytest (to install: pip install pytest)
-IDE (e.g VS code etc)
+- IDE (e.g VS code etc)

 ## How to run:
-Download the project
+- Download the project
-set CMD/terminal address to project dictionary (cd PROJECT_PATH) And run Command: python -m pytest
+- set CMD/terminal address to project dictionary (cd PROJECT_PATH)
+- And run Command: python -m pytest

+As of  :
+11 tests fail, 60 pass